CloudReactor/cloudreactor-procwrapper/README.md

 Task Executions after the first run of the function.

-However, a Task may use the Unknown execution method if it is not running in AWS ECS or Lambda.
+However, a Task may use the Unknown execution method if it is not running in AWS ECS, AWS Lambda, or AWS CodeBuild.
 If that is the case, CloudReactor won't be able to start the Task in the dashboard or as part of a Workflow, schedule the Task, or setup a service with the Task.
 But the advantage is that the Task code can be executed by any method available to you,